-PHA continued its partnership with the Department of Veteran's Affairs (VA) to serve veterans, through the Veterans Administration Supportive Housing (VASH) program.
+PHA continued its partnership with the Department of Veteran's Affairs (VA) to serve veterans, through the Veterans Administration Supportive Housing Program (VASH) program.
 The program provides rental assistance for homeless veterans through HUD funding, and offers case management and clinical services through the VA.
-A total of 644 veterans were housed under the program during the year, including 117 new homeless veterans who secured housing at a unit of their choice.
-Additionally, in December 2019, PHA was awarded 25 new vouchers by HUD to further support housing to one of the most vulnerable populations in the City of Philadelphia.
+A total of 633 veterans were housed under the program during the year.
+Additionally, in December 2020, PHA was awarded 23 new vouchers by HUD to further support housing to one of the most vulnerable populations in the city.